 Personal Finance – Revisit Micro Business for Teens by Carol Topp & Economics For Everybody from Compass Classroom because we already own them and/or Dave Ramsey’s Foundations in Personal Finance High School Edition for Homeschool (I have not researched this option as much).

 Science – We use Apologia now and had planned to continue, but we already have the Devotional Biology course from Compass Classroom so he will use that for 9th-grade science.
-After that, we will use Apologia Chemistry since we have it already.
+After that, we will use Master Books.

 - Throughout high school, we will study science based on his interests since I don’t feel that advanced science is needed unless it is an interest of the student.
 This is where our “lifestyle of learning” approach will be applied towards high school science credit … it may be accumulated from hands-on animal husbandry, horticulture, and other sciences related to homesteading/farming, plus he will be required to read science-related books from Christian/Creation Scientists (see reading list below).
 He might choose to take a Marine Biology course.